aws/mynah-ui/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for AWS Toolkit
+about: Suggest an idea for MynahUI
 labels: feature-request
 ---